We understand there are many questions arising and things involved, when planning your dream fishing trip.

 There’s a doctor and clinic on Havelock island, which are at your service for basic medical aid.
 For more serious illnesses, treatments, we recommend you to visit a doctor and hospital in Port Blair or the mainland (Chennai or Kolkata).There are only 2 ‘over the counter’pharmacies.
 So please bring your necessary medications with you.
 We can assist you with travel arrangements to Port Blair or mainland and recommend all clients to take a comprehensive, travel, medical and repatriation insurance to cover for expenses arising thereof.

 We aim to be a full travel service provider and can assist you with booking; accommodation, sight-seeing tours and activities for your family on the island.
-Let us do the work and let your family also enjoy their holidays, while you're out fishing.
+Explore from a range of water sport activities and island experiences.
+Let us do the work and let your family also enjoy their holidays, while you’re out fishing.

 Sure!
 As long as there are not more than 6 passengers in total on board.
 This is due to safety reasons & procedures.
 E.g. 4 anglers plus 2 non-angling persons are allowed.